Anime watchers are mostly young and young adults. Most of them are under 30 years old. But how many people watch anime exactly?

 The story of the anime began in the 20th century in which Japanese film directors began a storytelling method using their various drawing and animation techniques, WHILE; The term “cartoon” refers to television shows and other short fiction films created by the illusion of movement of computer-generated or drawn images.

-Therefore, anime is a Japanese style of image animation, while cartoons are a two-dimensional illustrated visual art form.
+Therefore, anime is a Japanese style of image animation, while cartoon characters are a two-dimensional illustrated visual art form.
 Anime emphasizes artistic qualities while cartoons emphasize movement.
 Anime is created using techniques similar to those used to create movies; on the other hand, a complex technique is not used in cartoon formation.

 Anime often lacks humor in general (compared to cartoons), while cartoons tend to have humorous content.
 The anime is entertaining for both young and old; on the other hand; Cartoons are made for a young audience.